InsightsByIvy/etherex-adoption-analysis/README.md

 #### **Emission Effectiveness**
 This query measures how well **REX staking emissions** are translating into real trading activity and user engagement.
 It links daily staking events to Etherex DEX swaps and produces two key effectiveness ratios:
 - **Swaps per Staked Token**: How much trading activity is generated for each REX token staked on a given day.
 A higher value means emissions are stimulating more protocol usage per unit of staking.
 - **Trader-to-Staker Ratio**: The number of unique traders relative to unique stakers per day.
 This shows whether staking activity is broadening into market participation (traders) or staying siloed among a few stakers.

-By combining staking and swap data, this framework highlights whether **incentives are driving genuine liquidity and trading activity** — or just attracting passive staking without downstream engagement.
+By combining staking and swap data, this framework highlights whether incentives are driving genuine liquidity and trading activity, or just attracting passive staking without downstream engagement.

 ```sql
 -- Effectiveness ratios